Dutch Timed Text Style Guide

 - Plot-pertinent dialogue always takes precedence over background dialogue.

 - In order to better meet the expectations of a Dutch audience, a condensed translation style is required.
 Subtitles should be merged as much as possible whenever a character’s dialogue extends over several subtitles.
-Character names should be left out once they have been clearly established, to avoid unnecessary repetition and to improve reading speed.
+Character names may be left out, once they have been clearly established, to avoid unnecessary repetition and to improve reading speed.
 Timings from the template can be adjusted to suit this requirement.

 - Deliberate misspellings and mispronunciations should not be reproduced in the translation unless plot pertinent.